onebignick/EllipsisTechSeries/README.md

 a google maps api key is required to run the webapp locally.
 The project is already hosted on vercel: <a target="_blank" href="https://ellipsis-tech-series.vercel.app/">WebUI Frontend</a><br><br>
-Note: The real-time will be displayed on the hosted frontend as the capture backend will be pointing to it
+Note: The real-time alerts will be displayed on the hosted frontend as the capture backend will be pointing to it